What Is a Normal Poop?

 Up to 80% of your immune system resides in your gut, so if you’re eating a food or chemical that’s causing an inflammatory reaction, then you’ll end up with abnormal bowel movements.

 Inflammation in the gut can also be caused by imbalances happening in the gut too.
 Are there overgrowths of pathogenic bacteria?
-Do you have a parasite?
-Any imbalances in your gut could be contributing to abnormal poops.
+Do you have a low levels of beneficial bacteria?
+Any microbiome imbalances in your gut could be contributing to abnormal poops.

 References: